-- 1. the first dash (-), colon (:), or greater-than symbol (>) on a line when followed immediately by a space or line break; - 2. or a hash {#), left bracket ([), or left brace ({) as the first non-white space character on a line.
+- 1. the first dash (-), colon (:), or greater-than symbol (>) on a line when followed immediately by an ASCII space or line break; - 2. or a hash {#), left bracket ([), or left brace ({) as the first non-ASCII-space character on a line.

-Most of these symbols only introduce tags when they are the first non-space character on a line, but colon tags need not start the line.
+These symbols only introduce tags when they are the first non-ASCII-space character on a line, except for the colon (:) which introduces a dictionary item with an inline key midway through a line.